ga-curriculum/javascript-browser-game-rock-paper-scissors/play-again/README.md

 # ![JavaScript Browser Game - Rock, Paper, Scissors - Level Up - Play Again?](./assets/hero.png)

+**Learning objective:** By the end of this lesson, students will be able to enhance their Rock, Paper, Scissors game by implementing a reset functionality.
+They will learn to integrate a reset button into their game, write JavaScript functions to clear and reset the game state, and bind these functions to the button using event listeners.

 Enhance your Rock, Paper, Scissors game by adding a button that allows users to clear the game state and start anew, offering a streamlined experience without having to reload the page.

 ## Implementing a reset button